 - Spoons and straws

 I’m not one of those people who insists on putting foods in mason jars just because it looks fun in photos.
-In this particular situation, the mason jars are purely for function.
+In this particular situation, the mason jars are purely for function, the look is a bonus.
 Most people don’t realize that a standard blender ring with blade is the same size as a narrow-mouth jar.
 So instead of making a bulk-sized pitcher of milkshakes that everyone has to share, let everyone create one for their own tastes.

 Add peanut butter or other mix-ins then fill about 1/2 way with milk.
 Attach the blender blade, o-ring and cap.
 Secure tightly then invert and place on the blender base as normal.

 Now that you see how simple this is, are your taste buds watering for a milkshake?
-Grab some pint mason jars from Walmart, pick up some ice cream and mixings of your choice, invite some friends over and have a milkshake party.
-Just don’t forget the Bounty with Dawn to clean up the mess.
+Grab some pint mason jars, pick up some ice cream and mixings of your choice, invite some friends over and have a milkshake party.